rovale/Innoexp4/docs/Tasks.md

 - [ ] - first define which roles we need, some ideas:
   - Workshop facilitator - person who might know what to Google for - Ronald
-  - Business analyst - responsibility? - person?
-  - Project manager ....
+  - Project manager - responsible for the PM shizzle - Peter
-  - Electronics supervisor ....
+  - Electronics supervisor - end responsible for the electronic devices (sensors, things)
-  - Infrastructure supervisor ....
+  - Infrastructure supervisor - responsible for setting up required infrastructure (server, WiFi, etc.)
-  - Security supervisor ...
+  - Security supervisor - responsible for the compliance with eVision security regulation.
-  - Quality Assurance ...
-  - Technical architect - supervisor of 'Epic story: define the things'
-  - Presenter - making us win this time - Jurgita(?)
+  - Presenter - responsible for a kick-ass end presentation - Jurgita(?)

 ## Task: Maintain a calendar